abdullah-younnis/Optimization-Algorithms-With_Numpy/Stochastic_Gradient_Descent/README.md

     - y: numpy array of shape (n_samples,), the target vector
     - learning_rate: float, the learning rate of the algorithm
     - n_epochs: int, the number of epochs (iterations over the entire dataset)
-    - batch_size: int, the number of samples to use in each mini-batch
+    - batch_size: int, the number of samples to use in each mini-batch act as Stopping criteria

  Returns: